• Home

 Misty Rondeau, Music Director

-Misty Rondeau is a multifaceted musician based in western North Carolina where she is assistant professor of woodwinds/music education at Mars Hill University.
+Misty is a multifaceted musician based in western North Carolina where she is professor of woodwinds/music education at Mars Hill University.
+A tireless advocate of contemporary classical music, Rondeau has given the world premiere of several compositions commissioned by and dedicated to her.
+With her ensemble FUJIN she has toured throu

 Kelly Jackson, Music Director